 1. Coordination of Port Activities

 - Usage of incentives.
 Coordinate operations of freight actors so that the usage of transport chains and the underlying assets is improved.
 It can involve using a preferential rate structure for customers that provide a minimum volume or meet a reliability level.
-Others will be incited to follow since the reward is lower-cost access to the infrastructures.
+Others will be encouraged to follow since the reward is lower-cost access to the infrastructures.

 - Inter-firm alliances.
 They concern two types of alliances.
 The first is vertical integration (along transport chains), where a maritime shipping company and a terminal operator can agree to coordinate their services.
 The second is horizontal integration (between competitors), where an equipment or container pool can be established to improve asset utilization.

 - Organizational scope.
-Vertical integration process where an actor decides to penetrate a new market to expand or add value to its activities.
+A vertical integration process where an actor decides to penetrate a new market to expand or add value to its activities.
 For instance, a maritime shipping company can be involved in port terminal operations.
 Also, a port authority could be involved in developing an inland port as a strategy to alleviate congestion and expand to the market potential of its hinterland.

 - Collective actions.
-A series of strategies under the port authority leadership, such as setting public/private partnerships to create a logistic zone.
+A series of strategies under the port authority leadership, such as setting up public/private partnerships to create a logistic zone.
 Each actor contributes to its realm of expertise.
 The development of port community systems is also a collective action relying on information technologies.

 The development of inland ports and logistical zones is an emerging paradigm.
-Still, port authorities tend to be reluctant to undertake partnerships with inland ports, mostly out of concern of losing added value activities and employment.
+Still, port authorities tend to be reluctant to undertake partnerships with inland ports, mostly out of concern for losing added value activities and employment.
 Inland ports may also promote port competition by offering access to new freight corridors, thus challenging the fundamental hinterland of a port and its related cargo.

 However, there is an increasing level of coordination between port authorities and inland ports, particularly among the largest ports.
 The latter tend to have more congestion issues as well as the volume and the financial and technical capability to undertake these initiatives.
-In Europe, the dominant strategy is the setting of dedicated rail or barge services towards the inland port.
+In Europe, the dominant strategy is the setting up of dedicated rail or barge services towards the inland port.
 In North America, port authorities tend to set up logistical zones within their adjacent areas to better anchor traffic.